A new measure of dependence: Integrated $R^2$: Proofs

 \subsection{Proof of Theorem~\ref{thm:rate}}

-Throughout this section, we will assume that the assumptions (A1) and (A2) from Section \ref{sec:rate} hold.
+Throughout this section, we will assume that the assumptions (A1) and (A2) from Sub Section \ref{subsec:rate} hold.
 In the following, we restate Lemma 14.1~\cite{azadkia2021simple} and its proof for convenience.
-Let $\bbx_{n, 1}$ be the nearest neighbor of $\bbx_1$ among $\bbx_2, \ldots, \bbx_n$ (with ties broken at random).
+Let $\bbx_{n, 1}$ be the nearest neighbour of $\bbx_1$ among $\bbx_2, \ldots, \bbx_n$ (with ties broken at random).

 \begin{lmm} Under assumption \textnormal{(A2)}, there is some $C$ depending only on $K$ and $p$ such that

 \end{lmm}

 \begin{proof} Throughout this proof, $C$ will denote any constant that depends only on $K$ and $p$.
 Take $\varepsilon \in(n^{-1 / p}, 1)$.
 Let $B$ be the ball of radius $K$ in $\rr^p$ centred at the origin.
 Partition $B$ into at most $C K^p \varepsilon^{-p}$ small sets of diameter $\leq \varepsilon$.
 Let $E$ be the small set containing $\bbx_1$.
 Then